-Almost every industry uses Social Media to reach potential customers, from education websites to ecommerce and travel portals.
+Almost every industry uses Social Media to reach potential customers, from education websites to e-commerce and travel portals.
 Let’s take a look how some of them take the advantage of the constant popularity of social media.
 Many of the top marketers feel that social media and marketing is essential in their industry these days.
 The question you might be asking is how can companies use social media to benefit their business and consumers?
 There are quite a few answers to that question.

 According to The Guardian, social marketing is imperative in the customer related industries for one very simple reason: it’s where your customer base is.
 When people are away from home, they connect with the ones they love through social media networks.
 Sharing the details of their trip on social media is just as important as planning and booking it nowadays.
 In a recent survey, 23% of people in the book their trips using social media only.
-MyCareerTools says when people pass their exam they are happy to share the news on social media too.

 Handle Customer Complaints Instantly

-As far as customer complaints go, the travel industry has been in the forefront, due to the fact that customers are travelling and on the go, which means the easiest way for customers to complain about their travel inconveniences is through their social networks.
+As far as customer complaints go, the travel industry has been in the forefront, due to the fact that customers are traveling and on the go, which means the easiest way for customers to complain about their travel inconveniences is through their social networks.
 Sometimes, being able to respond directly on Twitter to an unhappy customer is a gift, but other times, the complaints can go viral.

 Take the ‘United Breaks Guitars’ incident.
 Country music singer Dave Carroll had his Taylor Guitar broken by United Airlines.
 He took to the internet–YouTube specifically to state his complaint.
 The video went viral and gave the airline a very bad reputation that lasted for quite a while.
-Being able to respond to customer complains instantly is both a blessing and a curse … depending on which side of the fence you’re on.
+Being able to respond to customer complaints instantly is both a blessing and a curse … depending on which side of the fence you’re on.